-As used in the Key Employee Agreement, "Good Reason" means: (i) assignment of duties materially inconsistent with, or other material diminution of, the executive officer's position, duties or responsibilities as in effect immediately prior to the Change of Control; (ii) material reduction, in the aggregate, to the compensation and benefit plans, programs and perquisites applicable to the executive officer in effect immediately prior to the Change of Control; (iii) relocation of the executive officer to a location more than 50 miles from where the executive officer was based immediately prior to the Change of Control, or requiring the executive to travel to a substantially greater extent; or (iv) failure by our Company to assign the Key Employee Agreement to a successor.
+As used in the Key Employee Agreement, "Good Reason" means: (i) assignment of duties materially inconsistent with, or other material diminution of, the executive officer's duties, responsibilities or authority as in effect immediately prior to the Change of Control; (ii) material reduction in the executive officer's annual compensation as in effect immediately prior to the Change of Control; (iii) relocation of the executive officer to a location more than 50 miles from where the executive officer was based immediately prior to the Change of Control, or requiring the executive to travel to a substantially greater extent; or (iv) failure by our Company to assign the Key Employee Agreement to a successor.

-Under the Key Employee Agreement, the executive officers agree to protect our Company's confidential information, and not to compete with our Company or solicit employees for two years after termination of employment (or, if the executive officer's employment is terminated involuntarily other than for Cause prior to a Change of Control, the non-compete covenant may expire after the executive officer is no longer receiving severance payments).
+Under the Key Employee Agreement, the executive officer agrees to protect our Company's confidential information.
+The Legacy Key Employee Agreement includes an agreement by the executive officer to not compete with our Company or solicit employees for one year (two years for CEO) after termination of employment (or, if the executive officer's employment is terminated involuntarily other than for Cause prior to a Change of Control, the non-compete covenant may expire after the executive officer is no longer receiving severance payments).
 The non-compete restriction does not apply if the executive officer's employment is terminated involuntarily without Cause or voluntarily for Good Reason within two years after a Change of Control.
+The New Key Employee Agreement does not contain a covenant not to compete with our Company and nothing in the New Key Employee Agreement prohibits the executive officer from competing with our Company.
+However, if the executive officer in fact competes with our Company during the one-year period (two-year period for CEO) following termination of employment, the Company is not obligated to pay to the executive officer any further severance payments to which he or she is otherwise entitled as described above and, if the executive officer has previously received any such severance payment, he or she must return it to the Company, in each case with the exception of that portion of severance equal to one month's base salary.

 In order to receive severance, the executive officer must sign a release of claims in favor of our Company and be in compliance with the terms of the Key Employee Agreement.
-The term of the Key Employee Agreement for each Named Executive Officer is three years, followed by automatic annual renewals, unless either party gives six months' notice of non-renewal.
+The term of the Key Employee Agreement for each Named Executive Officer is one year, followed by automatic annual renewals, unless either party gives six months' notice of non-renewal.

-Except as indicated above with respect to the CEO, the same form of agreement has been provided to each Named Executive Officer.
+Except as indicated above with respect to the CEO, each Named Executive Officer is party to the same form of Key Employee Agreement (in each case being the Legacy Key Employee Agreement).